The-Duchess/ruby-irc-framework/README.md

 >- The Plugins system changed after 0.3.4 but is no longer receiving updates that will affect compatibility.

->- The Command_manager is currently in development
+>- The Commands_manager is no longer receiving updates that will affect compatibility.

 **About**